LeaP-Interject/GoInterject.github.io/bApps/InterjectTraining/Budget/BudgetTemplate.md

 #### Account Level

 *Required*.
-Used in pulling data ti determine the default account level at which the detail is summarized.
+Used in pulling data to determine the default account level at which the detail is summarized.
 The drop-down filter includes the choice of *Summary (xxxxx)* or *Full GL Account (xxxxx-xxx-xx)*.

 ![](/images/WCNTraining/Budget/FilterOptions_AccountLevel.png)